Paul Eboua: Loan to Victoria Libertas Pesaro (2019–2020)

 On 9 July 2019, Eboua was loaned to Victoria Libertas Pesaro of the Lega Basket Serie A (LBA), the top Italian league, for one season.
 On 9 September, he was sidelined for about one month after suffering a knee sprain in a car accident in Trieste.
 On 5 January 2020, Eboua scored a career-high 20 points in a loss to Pallacanestro Trieste.
 On 19 January, he recorded 15 points and 12 rebounds in a loss to Dinamo Sassari.
 Eboua finished the season averaging 7.4 points and 5.3 rebounds in 21.6 minutes per game.
 On 18 April, he parted ways with VL Pesaro to return to Stella Azzurra.
 One week later, Eboua declared for the 2020 NBA draft "with the full intent to stay in."

 After going undrafted in the 2020 NBA draft, Eboua signed an Exhibit 10 contract with the Miami Heat on 25 November 2020.
 On 16 December, Eboua was waived by the Heat.
 On 18 December 2020, the Brooklyn Nets claimed him off waivers, and then waived him the next day.

 Long Island Nets (2021)

 On January 27, 2021, Eboua was included as an affiliate player in the roster for the Long Island Nets of the NBA G League.

 Return to Victoria Libertas Pesaro (2021)

 On March 21, 2021, Eboua signed a contract and returned to Victoria Libertas Pesaro of the Lega Basket Serie A.

 Basket Brescia Leonessa (2021–2022)

 On August 23, 2021, he has signed with Basket Brescia Leonessa of the Italian Lega Basket Serie A (LBA).

-Vanoli Cremona (2022–2023)
+Vanoli Cremona (2022–2024)

 On June 29, 2022, he signed with Vanoli Cremona of the Italian Serie A2.

+Olimpia Milano (2024–present)

+On June 14, 2024, he signed with Olimpia Milano of the Italian Lega Basket Serie A (LBA), then he loaned to Vanoli Cremona for 2024–25 season.